TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main Plot Analysis Module/Live Current Source Density/Functions/README.txt

 % limits have to be changed.
 Only applies if LockCLim = 1,
 % 5.
 Figure: axes object of figure to plot CSD in
 % DatatoPlot: nchannel x n timepoints single matrix of data to calculate csd with
 % 6.
-TimeRangetoPlot: Time vector as double with one time point for each
+Time: Time vector as double with one time point for each
 % sample of DatatoPlot
 % 7.
 Plottype: string, "Initial" if plotted for first time or if figure handles are
 % supposed to be overwritten.
 "Non" otherwise